JBrunnerhtl/Todo-List/README.md

     cd Todo-List
     ```
 3. Open the `index.html` file in your preferred web browser.
+4. Don't forget to activate the JSON Server.

 ## Usage
 - Open the application in your web browser.